oprb/ycbvideo/README.md

 [here](https://rse-lab.cs.washington.edu/projects/posecnn/).

 It allows access to the *frames*, located either in `data` or the `data_syn` folders.
-A frame here corresponds to all the information available for one portion of time, i. e. not only the color image, but the color/depth/label images and for the frames in `data` also the bounding box coordinates.
+A frame here corresponds to all the information available for one portion of time, i.e. not only the color image, but the color/depth/label images and for the frames in `data` also the bounding box coordinates.
 Frames are grouped in *frame sequences* of consecutive frames.
 Frames and frame sequences can be specified by *frame selection expressions*.